apache/dolphinscheduler/docs/docs/en/guide/start/quick-start.md

 list, then find the task you want to view the log, right-click the mouse and select `View Log` from the context dialog, and you can see the detailed log of the task.

-You can the task print the `Hello DolphinScheduler` and `Ending...` which is the same as we defined when creating the tasks.
+You can see the task printing `Hello DolphinScheduler` and `Ending...` which is the same as we defined when creating the tasks.

 ![view-log](../../../../img/start/view-log.gif)